vtex-apps/io-documentation/docs/en/Recipes/templates/using-the-fold-blocks.md

   ]
 },
 ```

->ℹ️ We recommend that you add the `__fold__.experimentalLazyAssets` block to your store's home page (`store.home` theme template) for better results.
+> ⚠️
+>

->⚠️Make sure that it is added below blocks whose components are interactive, such as the Carousel.
+> Make sure that it is added below blocks whose components are interactive, such as the Carousel.
 That's because the static loading, provided by the `__fold__.experimentalLazyAssets` block, can be detrimental to the proper functioning of these interactive components, negatively impacting user navigation.

->ℹ️ You do not need to declare and configure both blocks in your theme code.
-Adding the `__fold__` and the `__fold__.experimentalLazyAssets` in the template's block list is enough for improving your website's performance.